Post-scarcity

 It could provide the resources for bringing a high quality of life to those that are not currently fortunate enough to have the amenities and services of 'developed' nations.
 Worthy projects that really ought to happen, can happen – and in fact this applies just as much to advanced nations where there is still plenty of inequality and missed opportunities.
 It will not only provide everyone with the basic necessities for a decent life but give maximum opportunity for people and societies to live and prosper how they might like to.

 This means different things to different people.
 For some it enables a life enhanced by advanced technology, able to do new things they have never been able to before, and for others it means almost the exact opposite - allowing them to lead a more basic rural life perhaps with a smallholding 11px-Wikipedia_logo.jpg, more in touch with nature and older ways of living.
-But they can they can do this without worrying about a bad year in terms of yield from the land or medical care because of the advanced infrastructure in the background that they can call upon if required.
+But they can do this without worrying about a bad year in terms of yield from the land or medical care because of the advanced infrastructure in the background that they can call upon if required.

 Post-scarcity almost by definition implies 'post-economic' as economics is based on scarcity.
 A post-scarcity society means that the basic necessities of living (and plenty more) will be available for everyone who requires it.
 There may well still be markets for certain items that have purposefully not been made publicly available or are rare, but for many people this will be irrelevant.
 It will be a choice and not a necessity to enter that market.
 The important point here is that for the first time the general population will be able to live comfortably without having to owe anyone else their time.